How to Secure Nginx with Let’s Encrypt on Ubuntu 26.04, 24.04 and 22.04

 Secure Nginx with Let’s Encrypt on Ubuntu

 Before Certbot can issue anything, Nginx has to already answer for your domain over plain HTTP.
-This section covers the preflight checks, the Ubuntu package install, and the certificate request itself.
+Start with the preflight checks, then install Certbot and request the certificate against the live site.

 Check the Nginx and DNS prerequisites on Ubuntu